simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

    GRID_TWO: ... (not connected)
-📝 Sequencer WILL run and generate MIDI output normally ⚠️  Partial grid control - only connected grid will respond 🔌 Plug in second grid and send MIDI STOP to detect it
+📝 Sequencer WILL run and generate MIDI output normally ⚠️  Partial grid control - only connected grid will respond 🔌 Plug in second grid - it will be detected automatically
 ```
 The connected grid will flash 2 times quickly.

-**Important**: To detect the second grid after plugging it in:
+**Important**: When you plug in the second grid:
 1. Plug in the missing grid
-2. Send MIDI stop (stop MIDI clock)
+2. **Automatic detection** happens within seconds
-3. Grid will be detected and flash
+3. Grid flashes 2 times to confirm
-4. Resume MIDI clock
+4. Grid immediately starts working - no further action needed

 ### 2 Grids Connected (Normal)
 ```